Prag8855/aab/content/guides/how-to-get-a-kitagutschein.md

 If you want your child to spend more hours at the *Kita* than allowed, you must prove that your working hours make it necessary.[^1] If you work situation changes, you can apply for more *Kita* hours later.

-## How much does a Kitagutschein cost?
+## Cost of a Kitagutschein

 The *Kitagutschein* is free for everyone.
 However, some Kitas will charge extra for meals and activities.
-You can find more details about *Kita* costs [here](/guides/how-to-find-a-kita-in-berlin#how-much-does-kita-cost).
+You can find more details about *Kita* costs [here](/guides/how-to-find-a-kita-in-berlin#cost-of-kita).
 Typically, you will pay around 23€ per month for meals, and 60€ to 90€ per month for activities.

-## When should you apply for a Kitagutschein?
+## When to apply for a Kitagutschein

 You need to apply for the *Kitagutschein* **from 2 to 9 months before your desired start date**.[^2] Your child must be at least 8 weeks old.[^2]